What Happened to Ginger Smith: Artistry

 a theatre acquaintance

-looked at me and said point blank:
+looked at me and said directly:

 "You know, I think you might be Autistic."